Nana Darkoa Sekyiamah: Life

-Sekyiamah has written articles for The Guardian, This Is Africa and Open Democracy.
-She wrote the Communications Handbook for Women’s Rights Organisations and has had short stories published in anthologies in many countries.
+Sekyiamah has written articles for The Guardian and openDemocracy.
+She was also featured in the CNN on why women discussing their pleasure was a political act.
+She wrote the Communications Handbook for Women's Rights Organisations and has had short stories published in anthologies in many countries such as 'Today, Yesterday and Forever' in 'The Pot and Other Stories', FEMRITE 2016 and 'Ladies Night' in 'It Wasn't Exactly Love', Farafina 2015.
 Sekyiamah has written widely on the sexuality of African women and has also had an article ("Standpoint: Adventures from Our Bedrooms – Blogging about diverse erotic experiences") published in the peer-reviewed academic journal Feminist Africa.

-Sekyiamah works as the Director of Communications at the Association for Women's Rights in Development (AWID).
-She is a member of the Black Feminism Forum Working Group.
+Sekyiamah is the co-founder of the Institute for Journalism and Social Change (IJSC) and Chief Content Officer for MAKEDA PR She formerly worked as the Director of Communications at the Association for Women's Rights in Development (AWID).
+She is a member of the inaugural Black Feminisms Forum Working Group.
 She co-authored Creating Spaces and Amplifying Voices: The First Ten Years of the African Women's Development Fund on the early history of the fund.
 She also wrote Women Leading Africa: Conversations with Inspirational African Women, a collection of interviews with women from across Africa on topics including feminism, politics and the arts that came about through her work with the AWDF.

-Sekyiamah was a speaker at the 2015 Writivism Festival in Kampala, Uganda, and the 2016 Aké Arts and Book Festival in Abeokuta, Nigeria.
+Sekyiamah was a speaker at the 2023 Open Book Festival in Cape Town, South Africa.
+She was also a keynote speaker in 2022 at the Asmara Addis Literary Festival In Exile in Brussels, Belgium.
+Nana Darkoa was also a headline speaker in 2022 at MOTO Festival in Nairobi, Kenya.
+She was a speaker at the 2015 Writivism Festival in Kampala, Uganda, and the 2016 Aké Arts and Book Festival in Abeokuta, Nigeria.

-In 2021, Sekyiamah had an anthology entitled The Sex Lives of African Women published by Dialogue, described in a review by Margaret Busby as "an extraordinarily dynamic work".
-A stage adaptation was subsequently performed in Nairobi, Kenya.
+Her first book, The Sex Lives of African Women, was described as "an extraordinarily dynamic work".
+A stage adaptation was subsequently performed in Nairobi.
+Her second book, Seeking Sexual Freedom: African Rites, Rituals and Sankofa in the Bedroom came out in March 2026.

 In December 2022, she was named on the BBC's 100 Women list as one of the world's inspiring and influential women of the year.